ocaml-community/awesome-ocaml/README.md

 - [cryptokit](https://github.com/xavierleroy/cryptokit) – The Cryptokit library for OCaml provides a variety of cryptographic primitives that can be used to implement cryptographic protocols in security-sensitive applications.
 - [nocoiner](https://github.com/marcoonroad/nocoiner) - A Commitment scheme library for Multi-party computations such as online auctions and gambling.
 - [nocrypto](https://github.com/mirleft/ocaml-nocrypto) – A small cryptographic library behind the ocaml-tls project.
 It is built to be straightforward to use, adhere to functional programming principles, and able to run in a Xen-based unikernel.
+- [mirage-crypto](https://github.com/mirage/mirage-crypto) - A small cryptographic library, a fork of `nocrypto`

 > Note: The differences between `nocrypto` and `cryptokit` cryptographic libraries are described in the following blog post: [OCaml-TLS: building the nocrypto library core](https://mirage.io/blog/introducing-nocrypto).
+> Note: We recommend using `mirage-crypto` rather than `nocrypto`, which is no longer supported.

 ## Semantic Technology